Skip to content

 Invoice data extraction:

-• Agent navigates to supplier portal
+• Agent goes to supplier portal, downloads invoices

-• Extracts key data (invoice number, amount, date)
+• Extracts invoice number, amount, and date

 • Returns structured data to Tallyfy